SOLE Generator

 First, install the CLI as part of the DataOps CLI package.

-Before using the tool, you need to have the Snowflake DDL statements for the objects you want to generate the configuration for.
+Before using the tool, you need to have the Snowflake DDL statements for the objects for which you want to generate the configuration.
 To get that, you can run the GET_DDL command in your Snowflake account.
 For example:

 select get_ddl('DATABASE', 'SALES_RECORD', true);